Moduli spaces of semistable modules over Lie algebroids: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Jochen Heinloth for very useful and helpful explanations of \cite{AHLH} and Mark Andrea de Cataldo for asking questions that forced the author to give a proof of Theorem \ref{Hodge-Hitchin-properness}.
+The author would like to thank Jochen Heinloth for very useful and helpful explanations of \cite{AHLH} and Mark Andrea de Cataldo for asking questions that forced the author to give a proof of Corollary \ref{Hodge-Hitchin-properness} and for point out an inaccuracy in the first proof of Corollary \ref{corrected-commutativity}.
+The author would also like to thank Daniel Greb and Matei Toma for pointing out \cite{GT2}.
 The author was partially supported by Polish National Centre (NCN) contract numbers 2018/29/B/ST1/01232.